I started the Colorado Lost & Found Pets page on Facebook about 6 years ago and WOW have I learned a bunch along the journey.

 - HelpingLostPets.com Click this link and fill out the form.
 This puts your pet in a nationwide database and map, provides you with a flyer for printing to post in your neighborhood (old school still works!) and one to share online.
 Colorado Lost & Found pets will be emailed with that information and will post it to the Facebook page, added to the appropriate album.
 It will go out through both HeLP & the CO L&F Twitter feed.
 The posters also have a QR code.

 - File a report with the Humane Society/Local Shelter.
-Some shelters allows this to be done online, but YOU should also go to the shelter.
+Some shelters allow this to be done online, but YOU should also go to the shelter.
 The shelters will often keep a list of animals not for public view.
-It also give you a chance to go through their found/lost reports that are not usually online.
+It also gives you a chance to go through their found/lost reports that are not usually online.
 Contact veterinary clinics in your area.
 Use their “Lost and Found” bulletin boards.

 2. ONLINE!
 On Facebook, watch for your post yourself in your Colorado Lost & Found Pets Album post.
 Use that SAME file every time you share all over Facebook!
 This is SO IMPORTANT!
 The more that one image gets “liked and shared” the more powerful it is.
 Put that poster on YOUR facebook page..
 Your friends might not know you are missing your dog..
 Change your top banner & Profile photo to your LOST PET Photo!!
 Have more photos? add them in the comments of your pets album post.
 RESPOND to people’s questions and follow up on ALL leads ASAP